Abu Ali al-Anbari: Biography

-Abdulrahman Mustafa al-Qaduli is believed to have been born in 1957 or 1959 in Al-Hadar, Nineveh, 80 km south of Mosul, to an Iraqi Turkmen family that was Turkified, and were of Arab and Armenian descent.
+Abd al-Rahman Mustafa al-Qaduli is believed to have been born in 1957 or 1959 in Al-Hadar, Nineveh, 80 km south of Mosul, to an Iraqi Turkmen family who were Turkified, but were of Arab and Armenian descent.
 His family was known to be very pious and conservative.

 According to his IS biography, he was descended from the Quraysh.
 Biographical writings by his son, also a jihadist, state that al-Qaduli enrolled in the Iraqi army after completing his studies in sharia at an institute of Tel Afar, fighting in the Iran-Iraq war as a private.
 During this period, he obtained a degree in Islamic studies at the University of Baghdad in 1982.

-After his military service Abu Ali becomes increasingly radicalized.
+After his military service Abu Ali becomes increasingly radicalised.
 He first taught sharia in the small town of Mujama Barzan.
-On one occasion he vehemently opposed the organizing of a party at which one of the city's socialites invited Ghajars — an ethnic group closely related to Romanis — renowned for their music and dancing.
-He was planning on attacking the Ghajars, burning their tents and killing them but he restrained himself to giving very inflammatory sermons.
+On one occasion he vehemently opposed the organising of a party at which one of the city's socialites invited Ghajars — an ethnic group closely related to Romanis — renowned for their music and dancing.
+He was planning to attack the Ghajars, burning their tents and killing them but he limited himself to giving very inflammatory sermons.
 The party was eventually cancelled because of the pressure generated by al-Qaduli's speeches and incitements to violence.

 In the mid-1990s, al-Anbari returned to Tal Afar, where he taught in a school and became the imam of a mosque.
 Tal Afar is a city populated by Shiites and Sunnis.
-As an imam, al-Anbari violently attacks Shiites, as well as Sufis.
-He is also beginning to associate with Kurdish jihadists active in the mountains of northern Iraq.
+As an imam, al-Anbari violently attacked Shiites, as well as Sufis.
+He also began to associate with Kurdish jihadists active in the mountains of northern Iraq.

 Afghanistan

 Al-Qaduli was believed to have travelled to Afghanistan in 1998 and trained with al-Qaeda.
-It was here he was said to have earned the trust and respect of Osama bin Laden.
+It was there that he was said to have earned the trust and respect of Osama bin Laden.